apigovau/national-api-design-standards/sections/api-security.md

 Applying the right level of security will allow your APIs to perform well without compromising on the security risk.

-To secure your APIs the security standards are grouped into three categories: Design, Transport, and Authentication and Authorisation.
+To secure your APIs the security standards are grouped into three categories: Design, Transport, and Authentication & Authorisation.

 At minimum the security standards that are defined here **MUST** be applied.
 Further security considerations may apply depending on the API design and requirements – refer to our [API Design Considerations section](getting-started.html#how-to-apply-the-design-standard) for more details.